 - Members of the International Council of Museums (ICOM) and the International Council of Monuments and Sites (ICOMOS)

 - Persons with disabilities, including one escort (only in the case of 67% disability), irrespective of their country of origin.

 In order to visit the Acropolis free of charge, people in the above categories will need to present sufficient documentation to prove their age / status / country of origin.

 Examples of supporting documentation include ID / passport, driver’s license, student / journalist ID, and disability certificate.

 Do you have to pay to see the Acropolis?

 If you are not interested in visiting the Acropolis, you can still see the ancient citadel from various spots in Athens.

-My favorite spot with overlooking the Acropolis is Mars Hill, known in Greek as Areios Pagos.
+My favorite spot overlooking the Acropolis is Mars Hill, known in Greek as Areios Pagos.
 This large rocky outcrop was the first court in Ancient Athens.
 It’s also known as the place where Apostle Paul delivered his famous sermon, in an effort to introduce Ancient Athenians to Christianity.

 Today, Mars Hill is a popular landmark, and you will typically see dozens of tourists and locals sitting and looking at the views.